What is a Formulary?

 If you get extra help from Medicare to help pay for your Medicare prescription drug plan costs, your monthly plan premium will be lower than what it would be if you did not get extra help from Medicare.
 The amount of extra help you get will determine your total monthly plan premium as a member of our Plan.

-Select your location and plan to learn more:
+Select your plan in your location to learn more:

 Do you believe you have qualified for extra help and that you are paying an incorrect copayment amount?